Getting started with FlexMetal

 and yy

-This operation cannot be undone, so ensure that you have backed up any necessary data before deleting the server.
+This operation cannot be undone, so back up any necessary data before deleting the server.

-This endpoint is used to release or delete a FlexMetal server from your infrastructure.
+This endpoint releases or deletes a FlexMetal server from your infrastructure.
 Once a server is released, it is no longer available, and all resources such as storage, network configurations, and data are removed.

 With FlexMetal, you can utilize the following commands for your servers: